 As the Associate Director of Clinical Services at TBCC, Asha helps to create a cohesive clinical approach and best practices for the embedded trauma informed model of care across our community based contracts.
 As a psychologist she helps oversee the quality of clinical work, provide supervision for staff and/or trainees, maintain individual therapy caseload, and assist in maintaining and supporting community-based contracts.
 Asha has experience in working with children, adolescents, adults, and families who struggle with anxiety, depression, trauma, and chronic mental illness.
 She specializes in anxiety, depression, trauma, and bereavement/grief & loss, especially within the context of cultural, spiritual/religious identity and other related factors.
 She also works with individuals with a history of substance abuse who have maintained at least a year of sobriety.
 Her therapeutic approach integrates psychodynamic, interpersonal, cognitive behavioral, DBT/mindfulness, and multi-cultural therapies.
 Art therapy is also often incorporated in her clinical work and therapeutic approach.
 Asha has provided consultation and outreach to religious and faith communities.
 For example, she collaborated with other mental health professionals and pastoral staff in servicing the needs of a congregation that lost a member to suicide.
 In her spare time she enjoys all aspects of the arts but especially dancing.
 She occasionally takes modern, ballet, and African dance classes and is a member of the liturgical dance team at Bethel AME.

-Gesibela is a recent graduate from Simmons College School of Social Work.
+Gesibela is a graduate of Simmons College School of Social Work.
 Gesibela was born in Cape Verde and migrated to the US with her family as a teenager.
 Before joining TBCC, Gesibela worked as In-Home Behavior Monitor at Gandara Center, where she worked with youth and their family in managing and improving behavioral challenges.
-Following that while completing her MSW at Simmons College, Gesibela was a social work intern at TechBoston Academy in the Path Program where she provided social emotional support to students.
-The following year Gesibela interned at TBCC in her last year of her MSW as the social and emotional support at the Saint Stephens After-School Program and clinical therapeutic support at the Counseling Center.
-Gesibela has recently joined TBCC as the Clinical Life Success Coach at the McCormack and embedded clinician at St. Stephen's Youth Program.
-Her role at St. Stephen's Youth Program will be to provide clinical consultation to the program staff, case management and crisis intervention as needed.
-At the McCormick Gesibela's role will be to provide therapeutic support services to students.
+While completing her MSW at Simmons College, Gesibela was a social work intern at TechBoston Academy in the Path Program, where she provided social emotional support to students.
+Gesibela previously interned with TBCC's embedded program at St. Stephen's Youth Program.
+Gesibela joined TBCC as the Clinical Life Success Coach at the McCormack where she provides therapeutic support services to students.
 Her multilingual ability and multi-cultural lenses has allowed Gesibela to work with people of diverse ethnic backgrounds and from all age groups, mainly immigrants where her passion lies.